26 Free Things to Do in Lake Tahoe in Summer & Winter

 You can find several arcades in Lake Tahoe if you want to have some family-friendly fun.

-Harrah’s Arcade (15 US-50) features a rotating selection of popular arcade games like Jurassic Park and Space Invaders.
+Harrah’s Arcade (15 US-50) features a rotating selection of popular games like Jurassic Park and Space Invaders.

 Self-Guided Driving Tour Around Lake Tahoe